userguide-galaxea/Product_User_Guide/docs/Guide/R1/Getting_Started.md

 ## Next Step

 Our quickstart journey has come to an end.
-To deepen your mastery of Galaxea R1, we strongly recommend exploring the following chapters in Galaxea R1 Hardware User Guide and Software User Guide.
+To deepen your mastery of Galaxea R1, we strongly recommend exploring the following chapters in [Galaxea R1 Hardware User Guide](Hardware_Guide.md) and [Galaxea R1 Software User Guide](Software_Guide.md).
 These resources offer a wealth of additional information and practical examples, guiding you through the intricacies of programming with confidence and ease.